Welcome to EAAA’s clinical work page

 Body-worn video cameras (BWVC)

-The East Anglian Air Ambulance (EAAA) is to equip its crew members with body-worn video cameras (BWVC) to further enhance the standards of healthcare it offers.
-From Monday 5 December 2016, the Charity’s clinical staff will wear discreet body cameras when on missions throughout the East of England.
+The East Anglian Air Ambulance (EAAA) has equipped its crew members with body-worn video cameras (BWVC) to further enhance the standards of healthcare it offers.
+The Charity’s clinical staff are now wearing discreet body cameras when on missions throughout the East of England.

 Blood on Board Project